 Tests: 3 failed, 593 passed, 596 total

-And the fix for such a run, is to export an environment variable named REACT_APP_SURVEY_URL.
+And the fix for such a run is to export an environment variable named REACT_APP_SURVEY_URL.
 Well, the easy fix would be to use the env variable.
-The long term fix, would be to avoid depending on the external definition and assume some defaults, here are some ideas that come to my mind to fix that properly:
+The long-term fix would be to avoid depending on the external definition and assume some defaults.
+Here are some ideas that come to my mind to fix that properly:

-1. Assume a dummie variable as default
+1. Assume a dummy variable as default

-2. Do not use any URL at all and build the tests around having it or not - if not, just skip the execution
+2. Do not use any URL at all and build the tests around having it or not.
+If not, just skip the execution

 Root causes